YottaDB/YDBDoc/MessageRecovery/errors.rst

 Run Time Error: This error indicates that the GTMSECSHR process failed to obtain file information on dddd, and that the error code is xxxx.

-Action: Ensure that GTMSECSHR executables and their parent directories have correct permissions.
+Action: Ensure that the GTMSECSHR executables and their parent directories have correct permissions.

 --------------------
 SECSHRWRITABLE